protyposis/MediaPlayer-Extended/README.md

 Changelog
 ---------

+* __v4.5.0__
+  * compile and target SDK updated to 33
+  * published to Maven Central repository
+  * upgraded Crashlytics in demo app for improved privacy
 * v4.4.1: Fix loading of video without audio track ([#114](https://github.com/protyposis/MediaPlayer-Extended/issues/114))
 * __v4.4.0__
   * Cue API: `addCue`, `removeCue`, `setOnCueListener` to set cue points on the media timeline and fire events when they are passed during playback